-The lowland bogs (lauge reenen) in the vicinity of the coast are far more difficult to reclaim.
-They have invaded most of the lakes of Friesland, imparttimes beneath the dunes into the sea, or are concealed beneath layers of alluvial soil, features which are accounted for by oscillations in the level of the land.
+The lowland bogs vary in depth between 6 and 14 feet.
+They extend sometimes beneath the dunes into the sea, or are concealed beneath layers of alluvial soil, features which are accounted for by oscillations in the level of the land.
 Embedded in them are trunks of trees, belonging to species hardly ever found in the upland bogs, the pines being replaced by hazel-trees, willows, and ashtrees.
 Fresh-water shells occur abundantly, but none of marine origin; but that the sea has frequently invaded them is proved by their impregnation with salt.
-Formerly the peat was burnt to extract this condiment, but this industry is no longer remunerative, igitized by Microsoft (R)
+Formerly the peat was burnt to extract this condiment, but this industry is no longer remunerative.